All around Akayama, the Hurricane churned. “Give her to us.”

 “Split your Zephyrs!” said Akayama.

 “But we just assembled,” Daisuke complained.

 “You heard her!” ordered Lucille.
 “Everyone split up!”
-When the combined Zephyr split, the gaps filled with Hurricane flesh which spread the robots to uniformly fill the planet.
-The planet opened eyes to signal the rest of Akayama’s Hurricane to join.
+When the combined Zephyr split, the gaps filled with Hurricane flesh which spread the robots wide apart.
+Then the planet signaled the rest of Akayama’s Hurricane to join.
 Hurricane Planets collided like globs of jam, and the total mass morphed into a human shape.

 Suddenly Lucille commanded a Zephyr with the mass of the Milky Way, larger than half a trillion suns.
 She turned ZAB’s steering wheel and colossal gears squealed like violins to turn the Galaxy Zephyr’s head.
 “Charlie, Daisuke, Eisu, Fumiko!
 Test your extremities.”
 The Galaxy Zephyr wiggled its fingers and toes.
 Lucille couldn’t stop beaming ear-to-ear and chuckling like a psychopath.
 “Hontou ni.
 Such incalculable power.”

 Only now did the Enemy Hurricane arrive from the Dance of the Spheres.
 They all signaled information from their countless planets’ countless eyes, which the Galaxy Zephyr’s Hurricane Armor translated into audio for Lucille’s ten thousand pilots.
 “Aw, that’s cute.
 You’ve grown a little.”